Water meter network and submeter help page. Advice and frequently asked questions (FAQs) for customer submeters.

 A water meter is the best way to take control of your water bills, helping you to save water and cut business costs.
-Castle Water make it easy to submit your meter reading without needing to know where your meter is or what the current reading is at all times.
+Castle Water makes it easy to submit your meter reading without needing to know where your meter is or what the current reading is at all times.
 Our team makes it easier to report any meter issues and even help with meter installation.
-See our Water Meter FAQs for a quick solution or contact us.
+See our FAQs for a quick solution or contact us.

-If you do not have a water meter and would like to enquire about getting one installed, please contact us.
+If you do not have a water meter and would like to inquire about getting one installed, please contact us.

-These chambers typically have a circular or square type cover, which are easily identified by having the letter “W” or water stamped on the face of the chamber lid.
-The lid is easily removed to allow access to the water meter.
+These chambers typically have a circular or square type cover, which is easily identified by having the letter “W” or water stamped on the face of the chamber lid.
+The lid is easily removable to allow access to the meter.

-If you have a water meter, your water bill will be based on actual reads.
-Where a bill is generated before the next reading is taken, we will use estimated reads based on your most recent actual read.
+If you have a meter, your water bill will be based on actual reads.
+Where a bill is generated before the next reading is taken, it is common to use estimated reads based on your most recent actual read.

 Your meter will be checked and read at least once a year, so it helps to know where your meter is.
 You can also provide your own meter reads online or over the phone.

-It’s important to submit regular meter readings where possible so that you only pay for the water you use and will not be overbilled.
+It’s essential to submit regular meter readings where possible so that you only pay for the water you use and will not be overbilled.

 Automated Meter Reading (AMR) allows your supplier to take meter reads remotely without having to know where your meter is.
 Some advantages of AMR are:

-Although AMR installation can be costly, the savings are worthwhile for businesses using a large amount of water or where there is a need to monitor water consumption over a number of premises.
+Although AMR installation can be costly, the savings are worthwhile for businesses using a large amount of water or where there is a need to monitor water consumption over several premises.
 For AMR installation help, please click here.

-If you do not have a meter, you will normally pay:
+If you do not have a meter, you will typically pay: